|Kettle Falls, Washington, United States|

 (projects i'm following)

-Posted by Kyle Chamberlain over 8 years ago
+Posted by Kyle Chamberlain almost 9 years ago

 Spring projects have been keeping us very busy, and there's been little time to write.
 Also, my laptop is just back from the shop.

 As soon as the snow began to thaw in March, we were out slashing brush and small trees in the main food forest area.
 I also felled some tall spindly trees which were making things crowded .
 The result is an open area of two or three acres for our plantings.
 The few serviceberry, hazel, and rose bushes that have survived the heavy browsing over the years were spared.
 These will become part of the food forest.

 Next I marked out places for trees.
 I wanted the trees to be evenly spaced.
 I also wanted them to be in rows, on contour, so that I can later build a water storing berm along each row.
 (Idealy, one would construct the earthworks first, then plant the trees.
 I'm doing it backwards for the sake of getting the trees in before planting season passes.)
 Once established, the trees won't be irrigated.
 Each tree will need plenty of room for its thirsty roots to spread.
 Accordingly, decided to space the trees at 60 feet, in a checkerboard pattern (this leaves one whole tree space between trees which are theoreticaly 30 feet in diameter at maturity).
 Between the trees are nitrogen fixing interplants and smaller bushes.
 I expect that the gaps will fill in with other plantings and wild seedlings as time goes on.
 I used a crude but effective A-frame level to lay out the rows.
 The feet of the level are exactly 10 feet apart, and at every span of the level, a flag was placed.
 This way it was very easy ensure accurate spacing.
 The layout is actualy a little more organic than you'd think, as I often had to tweak the spacing to avoid existing bushes and trees.